-Claim type Excess Tenant damage You may choose either a \$500 or \$1,000 excess.
+Excess type Excess amount Tenant damage You may choose either a \$500 or \$1,000 excess.
 Your excess will be shown on your certificate of insurance.
 Earthquake or tsunami You may choose either a \$500 or \$1,000 excess.
 Your excess will be shown on you certificate of insurance.
 Building damage You may choose either a \$500 or \$1,000 excess.
-Your excess will be shown on your certificate of insurance. age', 'Earthquake or tsunami' and 'Building damage', the chosen excess (either \$500 choose different excesses for the different Claim types.
+Your excess will be shown on your certificate of insurance.
+NOTE: For the above 3 Claim types 'Tenant damage', 'Earthquake or tsunami' and 'Building damage', the chosen excess (either \$50 or \$1,000) applies to all 3 Claim types.
+You can't choose different excesses for the different Claim types.
 Loss of rent, Liability to others or any 'Benefits within your sum insured' and 'Benefits in addition to your sum insured' listed in Section 1 No excess applies.
 Unoccupied excess This excess is \$1,000 and applies in addition to any other applicable excess.

-^{} In certain circumstances we may impose a higher excess than the amounts listed above and this amount will be shown on your certificate of insurance and this is your applicable excess instead.
+\ In certain circumstances we may impose a higher excess than the amounts listed above and this amount will be shown on your certificate of insurance and this is your applicable excess instead.